A Gravel journey into

 WHERE WILL WE TAKE YOU

-Located at the edge of Parc National des Écrins and near the Italian border, this journey lets you cross hidden valleys, pass isolated refuges, reach high-altitude lakes, and take in glacier views on some of the area’s toughest trails.
+The area around Hotel Saint Roch boasts breathtaking mountain summits.
+Located at the edge of Parc National des Écrins and near the Italian border, this journey crosses hidden valleys, passes isolated refuges, reaches high-altitude lakes, and offers glacier views along some of the region’s toughest trails.

-STAGE 1: AUGUST 29
+STAGE 1: SEPTEMBER 7

 -